 Anyway, take a look around the site, tell me what you think.
 And either follow me on twitter to know when I've posted something, or subscribe to the RSS feed somewhere on the right.

 Thanks, as always, for your kind support of my rabid, obsessive attempts to convince myself that the bible-god is not real.
 Living a life of sin isn't easy when one is burdened, as I am, by the sure knowledge that I am a fool who will have to give an account of himself to the Lord Jesus Christ one day.
 Thanks for being there for me on my journey of attempted self-delusion.

 Youtube antitheistic video maker.
 See "info" section above for more of who I am.

 I proudly and enthusiastically advertise this, and only this, on my website.

-I've been a BackBlaze customer for six or seven years, and sincerely recommend that you become one, too.
+I've been a BackBlaze customer for close to ten years, and sincerely recommend that you become one, too.
 BackBlaze constantly backs up all of your computer data remotely on-line, so your files and photos are safe even if your hard drive crashes, or your computer is stolen, or your house burns down with your backup hard drive inside!

 I'm glad that I could find something to advertise on my site that I truly, enthusiastically feel evangelistic about!